top of page

 7 Important Qualities to Seek in Finding a Fearful Dogs Expert

-1. The provider should be a confirmed anti-aversives professional.
+1. The practitioner should be a confirmed anti-aversives professional.

 2. The practitioner should work at the dog’s own pace, valuing the dog's comfort rather than speedy (often suppression-based) results.

-4. The practitioner should be an expert on extremely fearful dogs.
+4. The practitioner should be an expert on traumatized and extremely fearful dogs.
 For example:

--Has a lengthy, successful working history with myriad extremely fearful dogs, including feral dogs in captivity and other human-avoidant (e.g.,
+-Has a lengthy, successful working history with myriad extremely fearful dogs, including feral dogs in captivity and other human-

 -Understands the nuances of fear-based behavior in dogs rather than relying on labels such as “fear aggression."